Real Estate Agents Act 2008

 Illustration for Real Estate Agents Act 2008

 You want to know what this Act is for.
 It aims to help people who buy or sell houses.
 It wants to make sure people feel safe when working with real estate agents.
-The Act helps people by making rules for agents.
+This Act helps people by making rules for agents.
 You might wonder how it does this.
 It regulates the people who work in real estate.
 This means it sets rules for agents, branch managers, and salespersons.
-It also tries to improve the way the industry works.
-The Act does this by making sure people in the industry are accountable.
-This means they have to follow the rules and can get in trouble if they do not.
-The process for dealing with problems is independent, transparent, and effective.
+It also tries to make the industry better by raising standards.
+The Act also makes sure people are accountable for their actions.
+This means if someone does something wrong, there is a process to deal with it.
+This process is independent, transparent, and effective, which means it is fair and works well.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.